top of page

 Dineen

-Kyle previously attended Frederick Community College.
-He graduated with High Honors and a full-tuition scholarship to the University of Maryland, College Park.
-Prior to graduation, he served as the SGA President, authored the FCC Honors College handbook, and was the recipient of the John and Ethel Portz Award for honors research.
+Kyle previously attended Frederick Community College where he served as SGA President, authored the FCC Honors College handbook, and was the recipient of the John and Ethel Portz Award for honors research.
 He was also awarded the Coca-Cola New Century Maryland Transfer Scholarship, and was selected to the Phi Theta Kappa All-Maryland 1st Academic Team.
-Kyle is both an editor and author for the Illuminate journal and has presented research at the 2019 Northeast Regional Honors Conference and the 2018 Maryland Collegiate Honors Conference.
+He then graduated from the University of Maryland, College Park with Latin Honors on a full-tuition scholarship

 FallonHelen2020_005.jpg